 New this season is the Shaggy Yak yurt bar and restaurant, right next to Snowball Chalet so you can stumble home.
 Most of the local seasonaires end up here at some stage throughout the week so you’ll get to meet the village while sipping on a gin cocktail and munching on Japanese fusion fare.
 Live music is also on offer on different nights, as is a rocking vinyl collection.
 You’re welcome.

 Love Japan?
-Check out our feature articles and our Insider Guides revealing all that’s hot, new and skiable in the land of the rising sun.
+Check out our feature Japan articles revealing all that’s hot, new and skiable in the land of the rising sun.

 Rachael Oakes-Ash was a guest of Snowball Chalet and Madaro Ski Resort